Logo

 Today, Sequoia National Park encompasses over 631 mi2 (1,635 km2) of terrain and receives more than 1,200,000 visitors annually.
 Together, Kings Canyon National Park and Sequoia National Park contain 866 mi (1,394 km) of hiking trails.

-Sequoia National Park includes the world's largest tree (General Sherman), the oldest living redwood (President), the redwood with the most leaves (General Sherman), the tallest giant redwood (Near Sherman), the giant redwood with the largest crown (President), the fastest-growing giant redwood (Burgeon), the tree with the world's largest branch (Arm), 5 of the 10 largest trees on Earth (Franklin, General Sherman, King Arthur, Lincoln, and President), and 15 of the 30 largest giant redwoods (Above Diamond, Adams, Chief Sequoyah, Column, Diamond, Floyd Otter, Franklin, General Pershing, General Sherman, King Arthur, Lincoln, Monroe, Near Gothic Arch, Near Lincoln, and President).
+Sequoia National Park includes the world's largest tree (General Sherman), the tallest giant redwood (Near Sherman), the giant redwood with the largest crown (President), the fastest-growing giant redwood (Burgeon), the redwood with the most leaves (General Sherman), the tree with the world's largest branch (Arm), 4 of the 5 oldest living redwoods (Cleveland, General Sherman, President, and Washington), 5 of the 10 largest trees on Earth (Franklin, General Sherman, King Arthur, Lincoln, and President), and 15 of the 30 largest giant redwoods (Above Diamond, Adams, Chief Sequoyah, Column, Diamond, Floyd Otter, Franklin, General Pershing, General Sherman, King Arthur, Lincoln, Monroe, Near Gothic Arch, Near Lincoln, and President).
 The park contains 47 trees larger than 25,000 ft3 (708 m3), 29 trees larger than 30,000 ft3 (850 m3), 11 trees larger than 35,000 ft3 (991 m3), 6 trees larger than 40,000 ft3 (1,133 m3), and 2 trees larger than 45,000 ft3 (1,274 m3).

 General Sherman is the largest tree, Near Sherman is the tallest tree, and President is the oldest tree in Sequoia National Park.